pgstrk/cisco-config/README.md

 # cisco-config
-SSH a Cisco SW and get the configuration file
+SSH to a group of Cisco SWs and get the configuration file